idank/holykeebs-docs/guides/keyboard/keyball/index.md

 If you'd like to compile your own firmware, see the [Firmware](../../../firmware/index.md) page on setting up the environment.

-Once you have your own clone, while on the `holykeebs-master` branch, flash both sides using (adjust the name to the Keyball you have):
+Once you have your own clone, while on the `hk-master` branch, flash both sides using (adjust the name to the Keyball you have):

 ```shell
 make keyball/keyball44:via:flash -j8